entando/entando-docs/vuepress/docs/next/tutorials/devops/external-database/README.md

 2. Edit the deployment template generated from running the helm command or the helm template you used to deploy your Entando application
 3. Find the entry for the `EntandoCompositeApp`
 4. Set the value for `dbms` to `none`
-5. Under `environmentVariables` you will need to provide database connection information for two Entando Server database and one connection for the Entando Component Repository.
-Those connects  are:
+5. Under `environmentVariables` you will need to provide database connection information for two Entando Server databases and one connection for the Entando Component Repository.
+Example connection information for each of those databases is provided below:

 #### ECR
 ```